neverendingqs/serverless-dotenv-plugin/README.md

 > include: ...

 All env vars found in your file will be injected into your lambda functions.
 If you do not want all of them to be injected into your lambda functions, you can whitelist them with the `include` option.
-(Note that there is currently no "blacklist" option)

 Complete example: